SniperOO7/VIP-Premium-FULL-VERSION/README.md

     	- this module allow VIP players to use/buy weapons, that normal players can't
     	- you can change which gun is restricted
     	- (you don't have to use it, if you don't want to)
+     - VIP Premium - Module [Special Items]
+    	- this module allow VIP players to get special items, that valve added to danger zone
+    	- also allow VIP player spawn sentry gun
+    	- (you don't have to use it, if you don't want to)
     - Full version of knife-premium (all information on github)
     - Every benefit in the plugin can be disabled!